mugalan/google-api-python-wrapper/README.md

 # google-api-python-wrapper

 A lightweight convenience wrapper around Google APIs (Drive, Docs, Sheets, Calendar, Tasks, Forms, Gmail).
-It centralizes OAuth and exposes a single class with handy, task‑focused methods so you can script common workflows in a few lines.
+It centralizes OAuth and exposes a single class with handy, task-focused methods so you can script common workflows in a few lines.

 ---